Do Not Use This Guide!

 This is part 1 of a 3 part tutorial for setting up a Zen Secure Node.
 Part 2 is available at Zen Secure Node Part 2

 I’ve been spending a bit of time on working with the ZenCash project, making videos on the ZenCash Youtube Channel and posts at the ZenCash blog.
 A lot of people on the ZenCash Slack have been asking about building a ZenCash secure node.
-Here is the first part of how to set one up on a Virtual Private Server (VPS) that you can rent for as low as $2.50 per month from places like Vultr and Linode.
+Here is the first part of how to set one up on a Virtual Private Server (VPS) that you can rent without having to own your own hardware.

 The first part involves the basics – setting up the VPS for usability and security.
 This setup is for one Secure Node per VPS.